Universal covering spaces and fundamental groups in algebraic geometry as schemes: Algebraic universal covers

-\tpoint{Proposition} {\em If $X$ is a connected qcqs scheme, then a universal cover $p: \tX \rightarrow X$ exists.} \epoint{Remark on Noetherian conditions} If $X$ is Noetherian, in general $\tX$ will not be Noetherian.
+If $X$ is Noetherian, in general $\tX$ will not be Noetherian.
 We will see (Theorem~\ref{etalefglink}) that the geometric fibers of $p$ are in natural bijection with the \'etale fundamental group.
 Thus if $X$ has infinite \'etale fundamental group, and a closed point $q$ with algebraically closed residue field, then $p^{-1}(q)$ is dimension $0$ (as $p$ is integral) with an infinite number of points, so $\tX$ has a closed subscheme which is not Noetherian and is thus not Noetherian itself.
 However, such a solenoid is not so pathological.
 For example, the \'etale topological type as in \cite{am} presumably extends to universal covers of locally Noetherian schemes, although we have not worked this out carefully.
-Also, by \cite[Pt.~0, Lem~ 10.3.1.3]{ega3}, the local rings of $\tX$ are Noetherian. {\em Proof of Proposition \ref{UCexists}.} Choose a geometric point $x: \Spec \Omega \rightarrow X$.
+Also, by \cite[Pt.~0, Lem~ 10.3.1.3]{ega3}, the local rings of $\tX$ are Noetherian. \begin{proof} {\em (of Proposition \ref{UCexists})} Choose a geometric point $x: \Spec \Omega \rightarrow X$.
 By Proposition \ref{initial_pointed_covering_space}, it suffices to show that the category of pointed covering spaces of $(X,x)$ has a connected initial object.

 If $(Y_\nu, y_\nu)$ are two geometrically-pointed connected finite \'etale $(X,x)$-schemes, we will say that $(Y_2, y_2) \geq (Y_1, y_1)$ if there is a morphism of pointed $(X,x)$-schemes $(Y_2, y_2) \rightarrow (Y_1, y_1)$.
 The diagonal of a finite \'etale map is an open and closed immersion, so an $X$-map from a connected scheme to a finite \'etale $X$-scheme is determined by the image of a single geometric point.
 Thus the symbol $\geq$ is a partial order on isomorphism classes of connected pointed finite \'etale $X$-schemes.